-11.1.2 If we receive a report about your behaviour, we may use this procedure to investigate the allegation.
+12.1.2 If we receive a report about your behaviour, we may use this procedure to investigate the allegation.
 Anyone, including members of the public, can make a report to the University about your behaviour.
 Reports may be made by the police, academic staff, other students or other University staff.
 Reports may be made by the police, academic staff, other students or other University staff.
 Your alleged behaviour may be assessed under the precautionary measures procedure (section 14) and a risk assessment may be completed as a result.
 If an allegation is made about you to the police and the police decide to investigate, we are likely to postpone our investigations until the criminal proceedings have been concluded.
 Further information on criminal proceedings and our investigations can be found in section 14.

-11.1.3 If the Students’ Union investigates a report about your behaviour under the Students’ Union Constitution’s Disciplinary Procedure and finds you have a case to answer, this is likely to indicate a breach of our Code of Conduct.
-The University may make use of the same report and supporting evidence in its own procedure.
+12.1.3 If the Students’ Union investigates a report about your behaviour under the Students’ Union Constitution’s Disciplinary Procedure and finds you have a case to answer, this is likely to indicate a breach of our Code of Conduct.
+The University may use the same report and supporting evidence in its own procedure.

-11.1.9 If you withdraw or have been withdrawn under a different procedure from your course during this procedure, you will not be allowed to return to study with us until the matter has been investigated and the outcome is known.
+12.1.9 If you withdraw or have been withdrawn under a different procedure from your course before this procedure has concluded, you will not be allowed to return to study with us until the matter has been investigated and the outcome is known.
 If you ask for a reference at this time this will record that a disciplinary matter is outstanding.

-11.4.5 We do not accept anonymous allegations about student misconduct under this regulation.
-We understand that you might wish to raise an issue about another student’s behaviour anonymously, and if so, the University’s Report and support tool may be appropriate for you.
+12.2.4 We do not accept anonymous allegations about student misconduct under this regulation.
+We understand that you might wish to raise an issue about another student’s behaviour anonymously, and if so, the University’s Share and Support tool may be appropriate for you.
 However, you should note that we will not consider any reports received through the Share and Support tool if you report this anonymously.

-11.4.6 If you make an allegation against someone else, we will tell you when the matter is concluded, but we may only share the outcome with you in very exceptional circumstances.
+12.2.5 If you make an allegation against someone else, we will tell you when the matter is concluded but we may only share limited details regarding the outcome with you in very exceptional circumstances.